 Mainly external and cannot be clearly seen or project-managed.
 Progress happens through complexity framing, looking for patterns, and innovation.

 - Complex Challenges – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
-To make sense of progress, your team and organization have to look for patterns and attempt multiple safe-to-fail experiments.
+Your team and organization have to look for patterns and attempt multiple safe-to-fail experiments to make sense of progress.
 The safe-to-fail experiments happen while seeking what is working to amplify and not working to dampen.